mjfreelancing/AllOverIt/DocFx/docs/AllOverIt/Aspects/interceptor-return-a-handled-result.md

-# Aspects - Return A Handled Result
+# Return An Interceptor's Handled Result
 ---

 A common use case for interceptors is to provide a level of caching in order to improve performance.
 Class and method-level interceptors support this via the `ref object result` argument on the `BeforeInvoke()` method.